doozr/doozr.github.io/_posts/2016-10-31-bbc_micro_bit_for_fun_not_profit.md

 the 5x5 display as a tiny set of pixels, of handling the buttons and all the analogue and digital wizardry you might want, and even the I<super>2</super>C stuff and what-have-you in the more advanced end.
-There's even a rudimentary music and speed synthesis module if you attach your own speaker.
+There's even a rudimentary music and speech synthesis module if you attach your own speaker.

 To demonstrate, here is a basic sine wave that animates across the screen.